SherG/cool-iron/blog/quit-facebook.md

 I simply lost interest in the platform.
 Here are some of the reasons why.

-## Nostalgia for the pre-facebook era
+## Nostalgia for the pre-Facebook era

 It used to be that if you wanted to socialize there were 2 options: by phone or in person.
 In person was always the preferred default and the norm.
 Only if your friends or relatives lived far away did you resort to phone calls.